Making Your Work-Life Fun

 Innovative game ideas like a sitcom-based treasure hunt can turn out to be a lot of fun.
 It can help your team relax and release some of that work pressure they’ve been carrying around.
 You could even have people from two different departments participate against each other.
 After all, who can resist a fun battle?
 Games like these can go a long way in helping employees get to know each other.
 What’s more, it works even better when you have a new bunch of recruits joining you.

 Hmm, are you wondering whether your employees are too old for that?
 Well, let’s not forget that all of us have a child hidden within us.
 And that child can certainly surprise you at times.
 Organizing a paper plane making contest?
 Keep small rewards for the one who makes the airplane first or the one that goes farthest.
 Watch how your employees shed their inhibitions in their excitement for these games!

 Ordering lunch or dinner for everyone is always, and we mean always, a great idea.
 Honestly, who would ever say no to free food, huh?
 Apart from reducing the distance created by hierarchy, having a meal together would also allow more interaction among co-workers.
 You could add a twist by rotating lunch boxes and allowing a small group to switch ‘tiffins’.
 The more comfortable they get with each other, the more relaxed they would feel to work together as a team.

 4. Fun dress codes

 Fix different days for different dress codes.
-Alternate between traditional, regional, western wear or fancy dress days.
-These days will definitely liven up the atmosphere, will make life better, easier and happier.
+Alternate between traditional, regional, western wear or fancy-dress days.
+These days will definitely liven up the atmosphere at the workplace.
+Life will seem better, easier and happier.
 Everybody would love to have a casual dress code on a Friday!